 - Two English majors presented papers at the National Undergraduate Literature Conference, hosted by Weber State University April 1-4.
 Junior Melyn Maxfield presented "Jane Eyre and Tess of the D'Urberville: Challenging Aspects of Marriage."
 Senior Vivian Cole presented "Setting as an Extension of Subconscious Sexual Desire in Tess of the D'Urbervilles.

 - Prof. Loren Graham's third collection of poems, Places I Was Dreaming, has just been released.

 - Prof. Kevin Stewart's short story "Katherine with a K" will appear in the Fall 2015 issue of the American Literary Review.

 - Instructor Aaron Parrett's Literary Butte has just been released by history press books, in Charleston, SC.

-- ARC Director Kevin Hadduck's Hymnody of the Blue Heron, will be published in April 2016 by WordTech Communications, Cherry Grove Imprint.
+- ARC Director Kevin Hadduck's book of poetry Hymnody of the Blue Heron, will be published in April 2016 by WordTech Communications, Cherry Grove Imprint.